w3f/educhain/docs/ordering-coretime.md

 - Bulk coretime - rent computation for an amount of time in advance (i.e., 28 days), requires renewal.
 - On-demand coretime - buy computation on-demand on a per block basis, requires sending an extrinsic to order a block.

-For EduChain, we mostly use on-demand coretime and place order when we need to test something.
+For Educhain, we mostly use on-demand coretime and place order when we need to test something.

 ## Ordering on-demand coretime